 BigMLer can help you as well in deleting these resources.
 Using the delete subcommand there are many options available.
-For instance, deleting a comma-separated list of ids deleting resources listed in a file bigmler delete --from-file to_delete.log where to_delete.log contains a resource id per line.
+For instance, deleting a comma-separated list of ids deleting resources listed in a file where to_delete.log contains a resource id per line.